Memorabilix

-Wayne Taylor Autograph
+Wayne Taylor Autographs

 Wayne Taylor (born 15 July 1956) is a South African sports car racing driver and team owner.
 He won the 1996 and 2005 24 Hours of Daytona, and the 2005 Grand-Am Rolex Sports Car Series Daytona Prototype drivers' championship.
 He drove for SunTrust Racing with Max Angelelli.
 He co-drove in the 2006 International Race of Champions in the United States with Angelelli.
 Taylor now owns and manages his own team competing in the WeatherTech SportsCar Championship.
-More about Wayne Taylor

 Affiliate disclosure: When you click on links to various merchants on this site and make a purchase, this can result in this site earning a commission.
 Affiliate programs and affiliations include, but are not limited to, the eBay Partner Network.